 - Simply update to the latest ROBOTC firmware from inside of ROBOTC.

 LEGO EV3 Users:

 - All users will need to update the LEGO EV3′s Kernel by connecting the EV3 and selecting “Robot Menu -> Download EV3 Linux Kernel” from inside of ROBOTC.
-The version number is the same to keep alignment with the EV3 Programming Software and LEGO’s releases, but the Kernel has bug fixes to increase sensor reliability.
+The version number (1.07X) is the same to keep alignment with the EV3 Programming Software and LEGO’s releases.

 - After updating your EV3′s Linux Kernel, you’ll also need to update the ROBOTC firmware from inside of ROBOTC.

 - Added support for simple mathematical expressions in numerical text boxes in Graphical.

 - Datalogging has been added for the EV3 platform.